Papa (2024 film): Themes

-Philip Yung initially described the screenplay as focusing on the aspects of "letting go" and "tolerance", while aiming to "further explore mercy".
-Unlike the typical approach to father-son relationships that emphasises conflicts of values, the conflict in Papa arises from the survivor guilt of the surviving father (played by Sean Lau), who loves his family equally and cannot hate the son who murdered them.
-Film critic Priscilla Ng echoed Yung's explanation, viewing the film as centered around "relief", and noted that the father's repeated attempts to calm himself symbolise his struggle to maintain sanity amidst life's impermanence, emphasising that only by embracing one's emotions can one find peace.
-Scholar Natalia Chan offered another perspective and considered the film more a metaphor for Hong Kong, where the Yuens' home symbolises a hometown, and despite the love for the place and the desire to stay, the tragedies and fractured relationships cannot be easily recovered, echoing the aftermath of the 2019–2020 Hong Kong protests.
+According to Philip Yung, the screenplay initially focused on the aspects of "tolerance", "letting go", and aimed to "further explore mercy".
+Unlike the typical approach to father-son relationships that focuses on conflicts of values, the conflict in Papa arises from the survivor guilt of the surviving father, who loves his family equally and cannot hate the son who murdered them.
+Writer Priscilla Ng echoed Yung's explanation, viewing the film's thematic centre in "relief", and noted that the father's repeated attempts to calm himself symbolise his struggle to maintain sanity amidst life's impermanence, and that only by embracing one's emotions can one find peace.
+Scholar Natalia Chan offered another perspective interpreting the film as a metaphor for contemporary Hong Kong society, where Yuens' home symbolises two opposite sentiments within Hong Kong society, marked by love for the place and desire to stay, despite tragedies and fractured relationships that cannot be easily forgotten.

 Yung later subverted the film's theme of mercy in an interview with Ming Pao, stating that he found it more about "time" after reconsideration.
 He cited Yasumi Kobayashi's novella The Drunk Man as inspiration for this interpretation, explaining that without a concept of time, a person viewing their life as fragmented would not experience feelings of regret, remorse, and hope, much like the film's nonlinear narrative.
-He viewed the father's confusion in the film as a representation of how time allows for the reinterpretation and evolution of emotions, suggesting that there exists a stasis between memories fading into oblivion and the film captures "the chaotic vacuum" of someone wanting to forget something they cannot let go of.
+He viewed the father's confusion in the film as a representation of how time allows for the reinterpretation and evolution of emotions, suggesting that there exists a stasis, "the chaotic vacuum", between present memories and memories fading into oblivion, and the film captures this in-between moment when a person wants to forget something they cannot yet let go of.
 Critics have also suggested that the father-son relationship in the film symbolises the generational divide in Hong Kong, although Yung has denied this interpretation.

 Release

-Papa had its world premiere in the main competition at the 37th Tokyo International Film Festival on 31 October 2024, and was screened as the closing film of the 21st Hong Kong Asian Film Festival.
+Papa had its world premiere in competition for the Tokyo Sakura Grand Prix at the 37th Tokyo International Film Festival on 31 October 2024, and was screened as the closing film of the 21st Hong Kong Asian Film Festival.
 Distribution was managed by Golden Scene in Asia and Moebius Entertainment outside of Asia.
 The film premiered in Hong Kong at Olympian City, Tai Kok Tsui on 2 December 2024, and had its theatrical release in Hong Kong on 5 December.
 It received a nationwide release in Taiwan on 3 January 2025, followed by screenings in the United Kingdom on 28 February, distributed by Central City Media in over 25 locations and 60 cinemas.
 It was released in North America and Malaysia on 14 March and 12 June 2025 respectively.
-The film was also screened in competition at the 27th Far East Film Festival, and at the 24th New York Asian Film Festival.
+The film was also screened in competition at the 27th Far East Film Festival, the 24th New York Asian Film Festival, the 28th Shanghai International Film Festival, and as part of the Hong Kong Making Waves touring program in Lisbon and Paris.
+It is scheduled to be released nationwide in mainland China on 27 June 2026.